 - Don’t turn your power on until an electrician has inspected your system.

-- Begin documenting your damage claim by taking an inventory of your damaged or destroyed belongings and gathering your insurance policy documents.
+- Document your damage claim by taking inventory of your damaged or destroyed items

 - Once you’ve gathered necessary documents and evidence of your claim, contact your insurance company or agent.